onfocusio/dd-trace-goyave/README.md

 # dd-trace-goyave

-Datadog trace client library for the Goyave framework.
+Datadog trace client library for the Goyave framework (Onfocus fork).
 This provides utilities to start a background tracer and automatically trace all HTTP requests received.

 The tracer connects to a locally running datadog agent. **This is required** for this library to work.
 By default, the tracer starts with the following options:
 - Service name